by Dr. Lawrence Wilson

 2. To let go of hating, resenting, blaming or feeling angry toward someone, or about a situation or incident.

-Forgiving is an attitude.
-A forgiving person is one who does not tend to hold grudges, and who tends to be lenient, and slow to judge.
+5. Forgiving is also an attitude.
+A forgiving person is one who does not tend to judge people or situation and does not hold on to grudges and resentments.

-Forgiving is a process.
-Forgiving may also be defined as a very special process in which a person is freed from all ill feelings toward another person or toward a situation, or toward oneself.
+6. Forgiving is also a special process.
+It is the process whereby a person is freed from all ill feelings about a person or situation.

-It is equally important to know what forgiving does NOT mean or imply.
-It does not mean:
+Equally important is to know what forgiving does NOT mean or imply.
+Forgiving does not mean:

-4. That one must remain friendly with a person who wronged you.
+5. That one must remain friendly with anyone.

 WHY IS FORGIVING SO IMPORTANT?

 1. Resentment kills.
 Holding on to anger and holding grudges wears out the adrenal glands and the thyroid gland.
-Eventually, it weakens the entire body and mind.
+Eventually, it weakens and can destroy the entire body and mind.

 3. Resentments often lead to severe frustration, hostility, neuroses and even psychoses.
 Neuroses are alterations in your perception of reality.
-Psychoses are actual breaks with reality in which a person makes up their own reality because this reality is not acceptable in some way.
+Psychoses are actual breaks with reality in which a person makes up their own reality because true perception of reality is not acceptable in some way.

 4. Unforgiven incidents and situations often give rise to nightmares, post-traumatic stress disorder or PTSD, anxiety attacks or panic attacks.

 These are called breakthrough disorders.
-Old angers and resentments can break through into waking consciousness when you least expect it.
+What occurs is that old grudges and resentments can break through into waking consciousness when you least expect it.

 Another breakthrough disorder that can occur is regressing.
 Under stress, a person who holds an old grudge or resentment suddenly begins to act like an immature, enraged and sometimes violent 10-year-old or even 2-year-old child.